hirrolot/mazeppa/README.md

 In this example, we have just seen a two-level _metasystem stairway_ (in Turchin's terminology [^turchin-metavariables]): on level 0, we have the Mazeppa supercompiler transforming the object program, while on level 1, we have the object program normalizing lambda calculus terms.
 There can be an arbitrary number of interpretation levels, and Mazeppa can be used to collapse them all.
 This general behaviour of supercompilation was explored by Turchin himself in [^turchin-concept] (section 7), where he was able to supercompile two interpretable programs, one Fortran-like and one in Lisp, to obtain a speedup factor of 40 in both cases.

-The lambda normalizer also shows us how to incarnate higher-order functions into a first-order language.
-In Mazeppa, we cannot treat functions as values, but it does not mean that we cannot simulate them! **By performing a metasystem transition, we can efficiently implement higher-order functions in a first-order language.** Along with defunctionalization and closure conversion, this technique can be used for compilation of higher-order languages into efficient first-order code.

 Related examples: [imperative abstract machine](examples/imp/), [self-interpreter](examples/self-interpreter/).

 ## Restricting supercompilation